$K_{1,3}$-covering red and blue points in the plane: Introduction

 One of the more challenging problems on covering red and blue points, proposed by Erd\H{o}s~\cite{PH1989} in 1989 (see also \cite{AU90}), is that of determining the largest number $s(n)$ such that, for every set of $n$ red and $n$ blue points on a circle, there exists a \emph{non-crossing geometric alternating path} consisting of $s(n)$ vertices.
 Erd\H{o}s conjectured that $s(n)= \frac{3}{2}n+2+o(n)$, but one can find point configurations for which $s(n)<\frac{4}{3}n +o(n)$, as described in~\cite{AGHT2003,KPT2008}.
 The best bounds up to date for $s(n)$ are due to Kyn\v{c}l, Pach and T\'{o}th~\cite{KPT2008}, and valid for bicolored point sets in general position.
 However, the conjecture that $|s(n)-\frac{4}{3}n|= o(n)$ remains open, even for points in convex position.

 If crossings are allowed, Kaneko et al.~\cite{KKY2000} proved that, for $R$ and $B$ in general position with $|R|=|B|$, there exists a geometric Hamiltonian alternating cycle on $R\cup B$ that has at most $|R|-1$ crossings.
 Moreover, this bound is best possible.
 Claverol et al.~\cite{claverol2016} obtain the same result, but requiring the geometric Hamiltonian alternating cycle to be 1-plane (that is, every edge is crossed at most once).
 They also give an upper bound on the number of crossings of such a cycle, which depends on the number of \emph{runs} of the points of $S=R\cup B$ on the boundary of the convex hull of $S$ (a run is a maximal set of consecutive points of the same color).
-Garc\'{\i}a and Tejel~\cite{GT2017} give a polynomial algorithm to find the \emph{shortest} Hamiltonian alternating cycle for a bicolored bipartite graph $G(R\cup B,E)$ satisfying the quadrangle property.
-A bicolored point set $R\cup B$ in the plane in convex position is a particular case of such a bicolored bipartite graph.
+Garc\'{\i}a and Tejel~\cite{GT2017} give a polynomial algorithm to find the \emph{shortest} Hamiltonian alternating cycle for a bicolored bipartite graph $G(R\cup B,E)$ satisfying the quadrangle property, as turns out to be the case for a bicolored point set $R\cup B$ in the plane in convex position.